Old Dog Sickness and Diarrhea (What It Means and When To Worry)

 In mild cases caused by dietary upset, symptoms should begin to improve within 24–48 hours.
 However, because older dogs are more fragile, it’s always safer to err on the side of caution and check in with your vet if you’re unsure.

-You should contact your veterinarian immediately if your old dog’s sickness and diarrhea last longer than a day, or if they show signs of severe dehydration such as dry gums, sunken eyes, or weakness.
+You should contact your veterinarian immediately if your old dog’s vomiting and diarrhea last longer than a day, or if they show signs of severe dehydration such as dry gums, sunken eyes, or weakness.

 Blood in the vomit or stool is an urgent red flag, as it may indicate internal bleeding, infection, or gastrointestinal ulcers.
 A bloated or painful abdomen, continuous vomiting, or black, tarry stools also warrant emergency care.